Skip to content

 # Create database backup with timestamp

-mysqldump -u rconfig_user -p rconfig > rconfig_backup_$(date +%Y%m%d_%H%M%S).sql
+mysqldump -u rconfig_user -p --no-tablespaces rconfig > rconfig_backup_$(date +%Y%m%d_%H%M%S).sql

 # Verify the backup file was created